JasonBenn/deep-learning-paper-notes/dynamic-routing-between-capsules.md

 _Oct 2017_

 tl;dr: an early proof of concept that gets SOTA on MNIST (impressive!) and 10.2% loss on CIFAR10 (not as impressive).
 Some really neat ideas here, like reconstructive loss, rotational invariance, and outputting meaningful vectors and measuring their lengths.
-The capsule idea is what is important, not the implementation.
+Hinton emphasized that the capsule idea is what's important, not the implementation.

 #### Key ideas